solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

   [Connect and query Azure Database for MySQL using MySQL Workbench]: #connect-and-query-azure-database-for-mysql-using-mysql-workbench
   [Connect and query Azure Database for MySQL using the Azure CLI]: #connect-and-query-azure-database-for-mysql-using-the-azure-cli
   [Language support]: #language-support
-  [Connect and query Azure Database for MySQL using PHP]: #connect-and-query-azure-database-for-mysql-using-php
-  [Connect and query Azure Database for MySQL using Python]: #connect-and-query-azure-database-for-mysql-using-python
   [03 / Summary]: #summary-1
   [04 / End to End application development]: #end-to-end-application-development
   [Common Azure development services overview]: #common-azure-development-services-overview